 Combating money laundering

-Over the past few decades, Switzerland has built up an intricate apparatus to combat money laundering and terrorist financing.
-It now has strict regulation in place in this respect.
+Switzerland has strict regulations in force to combat money laundering and terrorist financing.
 It rigorously implements the international standards of the Financial Action Task Force (FATF) and the Global Forum and plays an active role in these international bodies.

 The Swiss apparatus for combating money laundering is constantly being expanded and updated.
 It currently includes provisions in the Swiss Criminal Code (Arts 305bis and 305ter SCC) as well as the Federal Act on Combating Money Laundering and Terrorist Financing and its Ordinance (AMLA and AMLO), the Swiss Financial Market Supervisory Authority FINMA’s Ordinance on Combating Money Laundering and Terrorist Financing in the Financial Sector (AMLO-FINMA), a number of FINMA circulars with relevance for banks, and the Swiss banks’ code of conduct with regard to the exercise of due diligence (CDB) issued by the Swiss Bankers Association.

-Switzerland also implements the 40 recommendations on combating money laundering and terrorist financing published by the Financial Action Task Force (FATF), and its compliance with these is regularly assessed through mutual evaluations.
+Switzerland also implements the 40 recommendations on combating money laundering and terrorist financing published by the FATF, and its compliance with these is regularly assessed through mutual evaluations.

 Agreement on the Swiss banks’ code of conduct with regard to the exercise of due diligence (CDB)